 Because our portfolio contains two recently IPOed stocks, only three of the stocks have enough historical data to perform certain analyses accurately.
 For this reason, some of the analysis below will not contain all of our stocks.

 Daily Statistics

+Please briefly introduce the methodology, such as the time horizon, data sources, etc.

 Adobe had the highest average daily return and standalone risk due to its high return mean and standard deviation.
 The stock with the highest daily loss is JP Morgan.